RyanSept/Bucketlist-Frontend/README.md

 # Prue Bucketlists
 This is the frontend interface for the bucketlist api.
+Designing this was really fun and I learnt a lot

 Link: https://prue-front.herokuapp.com/

 Prue Landing